%2F%2Fusers%2Fd01c1a09-5a17-4d80-b76a-e0525039c61a%2Fratecard%2Fde09dc58-d95f-4176-95e2-58fc2b0e2f46.jpeg&w=1200&q=75)

-Mahi Mahi are one of the most exciting fish to catch off our coast.
-These colorful fighters usually run 15-30 pounds but can top 50.
-Look for them around floating debris and weed lines in blue offshore waters.
-Spring through fall is prime time as the water warms up.
-Mahi are known for their acrobatic leaps and blistering runs when hooked.
-Plus, they're excellent eating with a mild, sweet flavor.
-To target them, troll ballyhoo or small lures around anything floating on the surface.
-Keep an eye out for birds working - that often means mahi are feeding below.
-Once you hook one, leave your bait in the water.
-Mahi travel in schools, so you might catch several from the same spot.
-The key is acting fast before they move on.
+Mahi Mahi are one of the most exciting fish to catch around here.
+These colorful speedsters average 15-30 pounds but can top 60.
+Look for them near floating debris and weed lines in blue offshore waters.
+Summer and fall are prime time as they follow the warm Gulf Stream currents.
+Mahi are known for their acrobatic jumps and hard runs - it's a thrill when one hits.
+They're also excellent eating with a mild, sweet flavor.
+To target them, troll ballyhoo or small lures around floating objects.
+Once you find a school, keep a hooked fish in the water to draw in more.
+The bite can be fast and furious.
+Make sure to have plenty of bait ready - when the mahi are thick, you'll go through it quick.

 Vehicle Guest Capacity: 6